LuukEbenau/LetsChess/docs/CI&CD.md

 |**MatchmakingService:**|[![Build_and_test_app](https://github.com/LuukEbenau/LetsChess-MatchmakingService/actions/workflows/delivery_to_dockerhub.yml/badge.svg)](https://github.com/LuukEbenau/LetsChess-MatchmakingService/actions/workflows/delivery_to_dockerhub.yml)|[https://hub.docker.com/repository/docker/sacation/letschess-matchmakingservice](https://hub.docker.com/repository/docker/sacation/letschess-matchmakingservice)|

-The application gets delivered to the docker hub
+The application gets delivered to the docker hub so that the application can be deployed with the most up to date version of the app which is throughly tested for stability.
 ## Deployment
+The current version of the application is deployed on the FHICT NetLab server, which is behind a VPN.
+If you're part of FHICT: connect to the vpn of seclab, and connect to the server environment using
+ssh: ubuntu@letschess.nl